Motivic multiplicativity of complete intersections: Isogenous correspondences and cycle relations

-It is well-known that a closed subscheme of finite length of a smooth variety is smoothable if and only if its connected components are all smoothable.
-(But it should be notable that an arbitrary closed subscheme of a smoothable subscheme needs not be smoothable.)
-Then for a general member $m_1y_1+m_2y_2\in Y_{\alpha}^{(d)}$, the fiber
+Recall that a finite-length subscheme of a smooth variety is smoothable if and only if each of its connected components is smoothable.
+We emphasize, however, that an arbitrary closed subscheme of a smoothable subscheme need not itself be smoothable.